How To Export From Vietnam To New Zealand // Regulations, Taxes, And Tariffs When Importing To New Zealand

 This code is received by completing and submitting the customer registration application to Customs.
 A passport, driver’s license, or Certificate of Incorporation must be included as proof of identity.

 The supplier code is a requirement for completing the Import Entry.
-You can apply for a supplier code by filling out the application and submitting it to Customs with proof to support the supplier’s name and country.
+You can apply for a supplier code by completing the application and submitting it to Customs, along with proof to support the supplier’s name and country of origin.
 Suppliers already used by other importers are more likely to have a legitimate supplier code.
-Look through the database to see if you need your supplier to furnish you with a supplier code.
+Review the database to determine if your supplier needs to provide you with a supplier code.

 Final Thoughts on Regulation